aspect-build/rules_js/docs/pnpm.md

 Note that you could call `npm_translate_lock` more than once, if you have more than one pnpm workspace in your Bazel workspace.

 If you really don't want to rely on this being generated at runtime, we have experimental support to check in the result instead.
-See [checked-in repositories.bzl](#checked-in-repositoriesbzl).
+See [checked-in repositories.bzl](#checked-in-repositoriesbzl) below.

 ## Hoisting